Yo-kai Watch: The Movie: Marketing

 The film was announced in July 2014 on CoroCoro Comic.
 The first trailer was released in August and another trailer was released in October.
 A second film was announced in November.
 A story tie-in to the film was included in the video game Yo-kai Watch 2: Shinuchi, released on December 13.
 A manga of the film, illustrated by Noriyuki Konishi, was released in December, reaching the 30th place on the weekly chart with 32,561 copies sold on its first week, and selling 261,145 copies by its fifth week.

-Kumamon

-In some scenes of the movie the famous mascot, Kumamon is seen.
-He also appeared in Yo-Kai Watch 2 in a scene in a quest to get Harry Barry.

 Home media

 The Blu-ray and DVD were released on July 8, 2015, with both reaching the number-one place on the animation rankings, with 14,090 and 84,932 copies sold, respectively.
 By its 13th week, the DVD had sold 128,810 copies.

 Western release

 In September 2016, it was revealed via the Fathom Events website that the movie would be screened one time only on October 15, in select cinemas across the United States.
 Attendees received an exclusive Hovernyan medal at the screening.
-It made its premiere on American television on Disney XD on Saturday, November 12, 2016 after the premiere of the "Yo-kai Watch" anime episode "Whisper's Secret Past", with further showings on Sunday, November 13 and Monday on the 14.
-It was released on Netflix on December 1, 2016 in the United States, it was removed on Netflix on March 3, 2021.
+It was released on Netflix on December 1, 2016 in the United States before leaving the service on March 3, 2021.
 Its DVD was released on May 19, 2020, nearly four years after its theatrical release. the film was distributed by Wild Bunch in France, 01 Distribution In Italy, Buena Vista International in Turkey, Selecta Vision in Spain and Universal Pictures in some countries.
+Like the original anime series, in America, the theme song is replaced by a version by Swampy Marsh.
+Currently, Yo-Kai Watch: The Movie is available to buy or rent on Apple TV and Amazon Prime, with the promotional artwork on the Apple TV store page being the promotional artwork for the Yo-Kai Watch 2 game.